supahero1/shnet/docs/c/error.md

 You can define the error handling function `int error_handler(int, int)` somewhere in your code, an example implementation is below.
 Furthermore, a default is provided, which retries all `EINTR` and `0` error codes, and fails on any other ones.
+It's defined weakly, so that your own definition can overwrite it, if needed.

 ```c
 int